charlotteaashley/typo-design-template/_posts/2021-10-21-typography-in-cook-books.md

 * Baskerville
 * Goudy Old Style

 The recipe titles are usually the part of text that is aimed to be seen first therefore it is important that the bold style grabs the attention of the consumer.
-The use of the serif typefaces establishes the traditional theme of recipe books
+The use of the serif typefaces establishes the traditional theme of recipe books and follows typical conventions.

 #### *Preparation Text:*

+The infographic shows that the texts within the recipe books were 100% serif font

 ## Typography Analysis 1901-2001